 In another recent 2015 study of 41 participants with type 2 diabetes, 2 grams of ginger powder per day lowered fasting blood sugar by 12%.

-RECOMMENDATION: If you are diabetic or have anyone living with diabetes, then you can buy the supplements found here.
-It’s a combination of 3 or 4 natural solution that reverse diabetes without any side effect.
-You can buy it here.
+RECOMMENDATION: If you are diabetic or have anyone living with diabetes, then you should check out this natural solution found here.
+It’s a combination of 3 or 4 herbs that reverse diabetes without any side effect.
+You can read it here.
 It has helped a lot of my blog readers reversed their high blood sugar and were able to live a normal life without insulin injection or dangerous drugs.

 IMPORTANT NOTICE: You shouldn’t consume more than 4 grams of ginger per day.
-Consult your doctor before consuming ginger if you are diabetic.
+Consult your doctor before consuming ginger if you are diabetic or if you have any other medical condition.

 The anti-cancer properties are attributed to 6-gingerol, a substance that is found in large amounts of raw ginger.